Undergraduate Internships

 How to apply:

-The Southern Oral History Program (SOHP) is currently accepting applications for our spring 2025 undergraduate internship.
+The Southern Oral History Program (SOHP) is currently accepting applications for our Spring 2026 undergraduate internship.
 The SOHP’s internship program provides experiential education in the intellectual, practical, and curatorial work of oral history.
-Students must apply for the program; upon acceptance, they will be enrolled in HIST593 for three credit hours.
-In fall 2024, the internship will focus specifically on the ethics, methodology, and practical application of oral history fieldwork.
-The course will meet at the Center for the Study of the American South on Fridays from 10:10 am-1 pm during the spring 2024 semester.
+Students must apply for the program; upon acceptance, they will be enrolled in HIST 593 for three credit hours.
+The course will meet at the Center for the Study of the American South on Fridays from 10:10 am–1:00 pm during the Spring 2026 semester.

 Questions to consider answering within your letter of interest are: